-- A. In the event of sale or closure of a store, employees shall be able to exercise their seniority in other stores of the Employer within the same Contract area. - B. To enhance the job security of employees covered by this agreement employees affected by a permanent closure of their store (i.e., no Replacement Store is opened), shall be permitted to exercise their seniority into other stores in the province as set out below:
+- A. In the event of the sale or closure of a store, all employees shall be able to exercise their seniority in other stores of the Employer throughout the Province. - B. To enhance the job security of employees covered by this agreement employees affected by a permanent closure of their store (i.e., no Replacement Store is opened), shall be permitted to exercise their seniority into other stores in the province as set out below: